javalent/Javalents-Plugins/Initiative Tracker/Encounter Builder.md

 Initiative Tracker also features a comprehensive Encounter Builder.
 The encounter builder is used to look at the bestiary in its entirety to plan out the perfect tor- I mean, *challenge*, for your players.

+The encounter builder will respect the RPG System as defined in your settings.
+If you are not seeing the right creatures or settings, ensure you are using the correct system.

 >[!screenshot]- Encounter Builder Pre Remake
 > ![encounter-builder](https://github.com/javalent/initiative-tracker/blob/main/publish/images/encounter-builder/encounter-builder.png?raw=true)

 ## Accessing encounter builder

-There are currently two ways to access the encounter builder.
+There are currently three ways to access the encounter builder.

 ***Way of the Ribbon***: